gfox72/DOCTEST/DERO_RPC_API.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*Example of getlastblockheader output*

 # 3.2.6 getblockheaderbyhash
-The method"getblockheaderbyhash"returns the blockheader for the supplied blocks hash.
+The method "getblockheaderbyhash" returns the blockheader for the supplied blocks hash.

 | Parameter | Type  | Description             |
 | ----------|:-----:| ----------------------- |